 Palamutbuku – Inceburun

-Early in the morning we start cruise to Palamutbuku Bay.
+Early in the morning, we start the cruise to Palamutbuku Bay.
 We will anchor in Ýnce Burun after

 lunch and swimming breaks.
 We will stay in this lovely bay for dinner and overnight stay.